 Every two years, the scholarships will be awarded in the following genres: fine arts (painting, sculpture, graphic arts, photography, artistic book, video, arts and crafts/design), literature (narrative literature, lyrics, drama, screenplay, essay, literary translation), dance (choreography, performance), composition and curation.

 Up to six scholarship holders can work and stay at Künstlerhaus Lukas at the same time.
 There are 6 rent-free apartments available.
 4 of them consist of a living room and a studio; 2 of them consist of a combined study and living room.
 Additionally, two small studios are available free of charge: for photography and graphic prints.
 The apartments are fully equipped and have individual private bathroom facitlities and telephone/internet connection.
 Communicative meeting points in the house are a lounge/public room, two common kitchens and two terraces.
 To limited extent, apartments may also be rented, especially by former scholarship holders.

-At present, our international exchange partner institutions are Baltic Centre for Writers and Translators Visby (Gotland, Sweden), Gunnarshus in Reykjavik (Iceland), KKV Graphic Workshop & Sculpture Workshop Monumental Malmö (Sweden), Graphic Workshop Odense (Denmark), National Centre for Contemporary Arts Kaliningrad (Russian Federation), the Gaesteatelier Hollufgard (Denmark), the Artists Centre MoKs (Estonia) as well as the NES Artist Residency in Skagaströnd (Iceland) as well as Klaipeda Culture Communication Centre (Lithuania).
+At present, our international exchange partner institutions are the Baltic Centre for Writers and Translators Visby (Gotland, Sweden), the KKV Graphic Workshop Malmö & Sculpture Workshop Monumental Malmö (Sweden), the Graphic Workshop Odense (Denmark), the National Centre for Contemporary Arts Kaliningrad (Russian Federation), the Gaesteatelier Hollufgard (Denmark), the Artists Centre MoKs (Estonia) as well as the NES Artist Residency in Skagaströnd (Iceland).

-The artistic work of the holders of scholarship will be presented in readings, exhibitions, concerts, performances and other public presentations with the help of our important local partner institutions: Neues Kunsthaus and Kunstkaten Ahrenshoop, Hochschule für Musik und Theater Rostock (College of Music and Theatre), Rostock Theatre and Literaturhaus Rostock.
+The artistic work of the scholarship holders will be presented in readings, exhibitions, concerts, performances and other public presentations with the help of our important local partner institutions, especially Neues Kunsthaus Ahrenshoop, Filmkunstfest Schwerin and the Art Museum in Ahrenshoop.

-At Künstlerhaus Lukas, holders of scholarship invite the interested public to a day of open doors and give them insight into their work every last Sunday of the month and host studio exhibitions, readings, concerts or performances.
+At Künstlerhaus Lukas, scholarship holders invite the interested public to a day of open doors and give them insight into their work and host studio exhibitions, readings, concerts or performances - generally every last Sunday of the month.
 In addition to these open days, there are also special events at Künstlerhaus Lukas suring the Long Night of Art or Ahrenshoop Literature Days.